Database Search Tips

 - Many databases offer tips on how to use the database and how to conduct a search.
 At the database home page look for links which say Help and/or Search Tips.

-- Tutorials are available for the EBSCOhost databases and the Wilson databases by clicking on the Help button.
+- Tutorials are available for EBSCO database by clicking the Help button found on the database pages.

 - Keywords are words that can appear anywhere in an article including the title or somewhere in the article text.
 Try to think of the keywords that best describe and relate to your topic.